 How To Get To Vai Beach

-You can reach Vai beach by car or local bus from Sitia (three buses every day during the summer months).
+Reach Vai beach by car or local bus from Sitia (three buses a day in summer).
 Vai is about a 30-minute drive from Sitia and a 2-hour drive from Agios Nikolaos.

 Best Hotels in Vai Beach